gekkoin/gekkoin-tokens/README.md

 `burn` - public function that calls `_burn`

 ### MintableToken
-GKE tokens can be minted by owner account. `MintableToken` contract inherits `StandardToken`, `Ownable` and implements 2 functions and 2 modifiers:
+GKE tokens can be minted by owner account.

+Original `MintableToken` contract inherits `StandardToken`, `Ownable` and implements 2 functions and 2 modifiers:

 modifier `canMint` - checks whether minting is finished